phoebe-team/phoebe/doc/sphinx/source/theory/coupledBTE.rst

    \normalsize\langle \theta^\gamma_{\boldsymbol{k}m} | v^l_{\boldsymbol{k}m} | \phi^k_{\boldsymbol{k}m} \normalsize\rangle
    \tau_\gamma

 These can be calculated using Phoebe, as shown here for graphite.
-To understand the effect of drag, essentially, one should run both the pure el/ph calculation, as well as the dragged one -- then take the difference.
+To understand the effect of drag contribution, one should run both the pure el/ph calculation, as well as the dragged one -- then take the difference.
+The experimental data points are shown as open circles, and we can see that it is possible to accurately predict the effect of phonon drag on the Seebeck coefficient of graphite.
+We also note that the effects on :math:`sigma` and :math:`kappa` are here small -- this is commonly reported for the phonon drag effect.

 .. image:: ../images/drag.png
   :width: 90%